-A. All class assignments should be submitted on or before the due date.
+A. All class assignments should be submitted on or before the due date (see Canvas assignments).
 It is very important that you complete assignments on time as we move through the semester because some assignments build on each other.

 The following is a description of the assignments that will be completed as part of this course: